-FOOTWEAR: Suitable footwear includes the following:
+- Suitable footwear includes:

-- · School shoes with flat heels.
+- School shoes with flat heels

-- Sandals with backs e.g. roman sandals.
+- Sandals with backs (e.g., Roman sandals)

-- · Sneakers with socks.
+- Sneakers with socks

+- Crocs and similar styles are not permitted.

-- We recommended that Year 1 students wear sneakers with Velcro-type fastenings.
+- We recommend Velcro-fastening sneakers for Year 1 students.

-- Closed footwear must be worn by high school students in potentially hazardous areas such as the Laboratory.
+- Closed footwear must be worn by high school students in potentially hazardous areas such as the laboratory.